tmhglnd/total-serialism/docs/utility-methods.md

 # Utility

 Basic arithmetic and methods necessary to run functions in the libraries above.
 Can also be of help in your own algorithmic processes.
-Also includes a `plot()` method which generates an asciichart of the array printed to the console.
+Also includes a `plot()` and `draw()` method which generates an asciichart or ascii-image of the array printed to the console.

 ## Include